Itsrummmy/Genovia-Data-Ethics-Project/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview
-At Digital Futures, I had the opportunity to contribute to a project focused on developing an AI ethics framework for the fictional nation of Genovia.
-Genovia was experiencing rapid technological advancement, particularly in AI, with widespread adoption across various sectors.
-This rapid growth, however, raised serious public concerns regarding data privacy, potential misuse of AI, and its broader societal impact.
-Recognizing the need for clear ethical guidelines, the Genovian government launched a competition, and our team of five took on the challenge of creating a Hippocratic oath and charter for ethical data use.
+This project was focused on creating a comprehensive ethical framework for the use of AI in the fictional nation of Genovia.
+Genovia's rapid technological advancement, especially in AI, had led to its widespread adoption across various sectors.
+However, this rapid growth also raised significant public concerns about data privacy, potential misuse of AI technologies, and their broader societal impact.
+To address these concerns, the Genovian government launched a competition, and our team of five took on the challenge of developing a Hippocratic oath and charter for ethical data use.

 <!-- Deliverables -->